stors/stors.github.io/_pages/cv.md

 Title of dissertation: *Airbnb hosts as actors in new urban tourism: Studies on short-term rental and the construction of tourism space in Berlin*

 **01/2015 - 06/2015:**
-Scholarship at the Georg Simmel Center  for Metropolitan Studies at Humboldt-University Berlin
+Scholarship at the Georg Simmel Center  for Metropolitan Studies at Humboldt-University Berlin, Germany

 **03/2011 - 08/2013:**
 Master of Arts, Applied Human Geography with focus on Tourism Development  and Destination Management, Trier University, Germany<br/>